A photo-scanning service, end to end

 - 02

-tRPC end-to-end types.
-From the pricing model through the order form through the admin console, everything is a single TypeScript graph — no surprises at the boundary.
+End-to-end type safety.
+From the pricing model through the order form through the admin console, everything moves through one typed graph — no surprises at the boundary.

 - 03